-GOP unveils fundraising tool to match Democrats’ ActBlue
+GOP unveils fundraising tool to rival Democrats’ ActBlue

 GOP groups are lending their support to a new donor platform called Patriot Pass, which they say will help the party match and even surpass the organization that sent more than $700 million to Democratic campaigns in 2018.

-After the Republican Party’s midterm losses, party officials said they needed to find a way to match ActBlue’s small-dollar fundraising power.
+After the Republican Party’s midterm losses, party officials said they needed to find a way to match the small-dollar fundraising power of ActBlue.

 The Republican platform is a joint effort of GOP payment processing firm Revv and the party’s data clearinghouse, DataTrust.
-Revv founder Gerrit Lansing says that combination will help the GOP pass Democrats.
+Revv founder Gerrit Lansing, who briefly worked as White House chief digital officer, said that combination will help the GOP pass Democrats.

 Most Read Business Stories